Lettings for tenants

 What fees are applicable to taking a tenancy?

-If you view a property and wish to proceed, a non-refundable administration fee is payable [£299].
-Once this fee is paid, the property will be removed from further advertising
+If you view a property and wish to proceed, a holding deposit equivalent to one week’s rent is required.
+Once this holding deposit is paid, the property will be removed from further advertising.
+Please see our holding deposits explained document for further details.

 As a recommendation of your tenancy agreement, we advise you have Tenant Liability Insurance.
 We suggest that the policy be in place at the start of the tenancy and maintained during the term.
 For further information regarding this, please either seek independent insurance advice or ask one of our Michael Graham representatives to assist you with this.